-A roof inspection is one of those preventative maintenance jobs that's easy to overlook.
+A roof inspection is one of those preventive maintenance jobs that are easy to overlook.
 Don't.
 Add a once-a-year reminder on your calendar to go out on a warm day and address any roof problems you find.

 If you're squeamish about heights, don't worry.
 You can do a thorough inspection from the ground using a pair of binoculars.